sonian/rails-react-base/README.md

 The app will be running on `http://$(docker-machine ip default):3000/`. (get the IP address of the Docker machine into your Mac clipboard with `docker-machine ip default | pbcopy`).

 Use `ctrl-c` in the `docker-compose` terminal to shut down the machines.
+Be patient, as it can take a few moments.

 If you need to access the command line of the running container, run `bin/docker-bash`.